umbraco/UmbracoDocs/Umbraco-StarterKit/Going-live/index.md

 ### Umbraco LATCH

-Every Umbraco Project is protected by LATCH witch means that a TLS Certificate will be applied automatically.
+Every Umbraco Uno project is protected by Umbraco LATCH witch means that a TLS Certificate will be applied automatically.
 If you are interested in learning more about [LATCH](https://umbraco.com/products/umbraco-cloud/umbraco-latch/) this is a good place to start.

 ### SMTP